Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 5+ Artificer_

-    Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a Dexterity saving throw.
+    Once per turn when you hit a target with an Arcane Firearm attack, you can force all creatures within 5 feet of it to make a **:d20-save: Dexterity saving throw**{ .d20 }.
 On a failed save, they take damage as if they had also been hit by your Arcane Firearm attack.

     ---

 === "Level 9+ Artificer"

+    ---

     #### Incapacitating Rounds

     _**Prerequisite:** Level 9+ Artificer_

-    Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a Strength saving throw.
+    Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a **:d20-save: Strength saving throw**{ .d20 }.
 On a failed save, it has the Incapacitated condition until the start of your next turn, or until it takes damage or is forced to make a saving throw.

-    Large and larger creatures have **:d20-adv: Advantage**{ .d20 } on the Strength saving throw to resist the effects of this Upgrade.
+    Large and larger creatures have **:d20-adv: Advantage**{ .d20 } on the **:d20-save: Strength saving throw**{ .d20 } to resist the effects of this Upgrade.

     ---

 === "Level 15+ Artificer"

+    ---

     #### Arcane Railgun

     _**Prerequisite:** Level 15+ Artificer_

-    Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a 60-foot line originating from your Arcane Firearm to make a Dexterity saving throw.
-Targets take 4d6 :dmg-force: Force damage on a failed save, and half as much on a successful save.
+    Once on your turn in place of making an Arcane Firearm attack, you can force creatures in a **60-foot :aoe-line: Line** originating from your Arcane Firearm to make a **:d20-save: Dexterity saving throw**{ .d20 }.
+Targets take **4d6 :dmg-force: Force**{ .dmg-force } damage on a failed save, and half as much on a successful save.

     ---